 It is not your typical kid story; the featurette explains how it came to the movie screen.

-Directed by Christopher Nolan, Dunkirk is a story that has been mentioned many times in films or television shows.
+Directed by Christopher Nolan, Dunkirk is a story mentioned in films or television shows.
 I don’t believe it has ever been a dedicated movie.
-It is an amazing story, which World War II has so many stories to tell.
+It is an amazing story, and World War II has so many stories to tell.
 The movie is a courageous story at an amazing time in our history.

 The movie tells the story of how these fishermen pulled it off.
 I am excited about seeing this movie.

-Directed by Kenneth Branagh and based on the novel by Agatha Christie, Murder on Orient Express arrives once again to the silver screen.
+Directed by Kenneth Branagh and based on the novel by Agatha Christie, Murder on the Orient Express arrives again on the silver screen.

-As we climb aboard the prestigious train that starts out as a lavish train ride through Europe quickly unfolds into one of the most stylish, suspenseful and thrilling mysteries ever told.
+As we climb aboard the prestigious train that starts as a lavish train ride through Europe, it quickly unfolds into one of the most stylish, suspenseful and thrilling mysteries ever told.

-The movie tells the tale of thirteen strangers stranded on a train, where everyone’s a suspect.
+The movie tells the tale of thirteen strangers stranded on a train where everyone’s a suspect.
 One man must race against time to solve the puzzle before the murderer strikes again.
-Led by an astounding director with a stellar cast including Penélope Cruz, Willem Dafoe, Judi Dench, Johnny Depp, Michelle Pfeiffer, Daisy Ridley and Josh Gad.
+A veritable director leads them with a stellar cast, including Penélope Cruz, Willem Dafoe, Judi Dench, Johnny Depp, Michelle Pfeiffer, Daisy Ridley and Josh Gad.